pgRouting/workshop/docs/un_sdg/chapter_5_sdg7.rst

 Find the minimum spanning tree
 --------------------------------------------------------------------------------
-A minimum spanning tree (MST) is a subset of edges of a connected undirected graph that connects all the vertices together, without any cyclessuch that sum of edge weights is as small as possible.
+A minimum spanning tree (MST) is a subset of edges of a connected undirected graph that connects all the vertices together, without any cycles such that sum of edge weights is as small as possible.
 The road network also has a minimum spanning forest which is a union of the minimum spanning trees for its connected components.
-This minimum spanning forest is the optimal network of roexecute the the query below.
+This minimum spanning forest is the optimal network of electricity distribution components.
+To complete this task, execute the query below.

 .. literalinclude:: ../scripts/un_sdg/sdg7/all_exercises_sdg7.sql
     :start-after: -- Finding the minimum spanning tree